maarten-pennings/WordClock/README.md

 Of course we lose the protection, but in our case, the VIN port will wire to the NeoPixels, and will not be used as input anymore.

 ## Modding the board

-The Wemos D1 mini takes up have the width/height of the 3D printed case.
-So we have some room for other for other components.
-But it has several drawbacks:
+The Wemos D1 mini takes up half the width/height of the 3D printed case.
+So we have some room for other components.
+But the Wemos mini has several drawbacks:

   - There is no VUSB - which we need to power the NeoPixels
   - There is no (flash) button - which we need to configure the clock
   - There are no mounting hole.

 The VUSB problem is solved by replacing the diode with a wire as described in the previous section.
+See below a photo strip of my soldering.

 ![Replacing the diode with a wire](imgs/diodes.jpg)

 The flash button is easily added: just solder a button between GND and D3.
-I added a small board and soldered extra wires, just for mechanical strenngth.
+I added a small board and soldered extra wires, just for mechanical strength;
+we are going to push that button, and the mounting holes are in the Wemos board.

 Finally I drilled holes next to the ESP8266 module.
-This is the end result of my mods.
+See below the end result of my mods.

 ![Mods](imgs/mod.jpg)